cloudsimplus/cloudsimplus/README.md

 - improved and completely updated and clearer documentation
 - inclusion of new set of features.

-As this release gets a stable stage, it will be performed a pull request to the official CloudSim repository in order to try make this official.
+As this release gets a stable stage, it will be performed a pull request to the official CloudSim repository to try make this official.
 Thus, this version is being earlier released to the community in order to get feedback such as suggestions and bug reports.

 For more information about the changes and features included in this release, please read the [CHANGELOG](CHANGELOG.md) file and the [cloudsim-examples](modules/cloudsim-examples) project.